PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 > The 38th sample: 4.9, 3.6, 1.4, 0.1, "Iris-setosa"
 > where the errors are in the second and third features.

-To review & identify the above discrepencies a simple script *review_data.py* has been written & included as part of this project.
+To review & identify the above discrepencies a simple script *review_data.py* has been written & included as part of this project, which can be found in the script folder in this reposirory.

 The script was used to read & compare both *bezdekIris.data* and *iris.data* datasets, identify the known discrepencies and to determine which dataset to use as part of this project.